HBPVIS/ZeroEQ/README.md

 * Publish events using zeq::Publisher
 * Subscribe to events using zeq::Subscriber
-* Update and get events using zeq::http::Server using REST and JSON
+* Web service GET and PUT events using zeq::http::Server using REST and JSON
 * Asynchronous, reliable transport using ZMQ
 * Automatic publisher discovery using Zeroconf
 * Serialization of events using [ZeroBuf](https://github.com/HBPVIS/ZeroBuf)